rdmarsh/mdl/README.md

 ----

-# Bugs
+# Bugs and todo

-* licence show is inconsistant, needs name and slug
+* license show is inconsistent, needs name and slug
 * make sure everything has a slug and ids are gone
 * network use index page not working
+* migrate manufacture into organisation
-*
+* migrate datacenter into organisation

 # Licence